piuniverse/hostedby/README.md

 ## hostedby

-Hostedby is a simple REST API written in GoLang that takes an IP address in string format and searches for it in a SQLite database.
+Hostedby is a simple (<a href="https://hostedby-hwphkwyqoq-uc.a.run.app/findip?ip=52.93.153.170">REST API</a>) written in GoLang that takes an IP address in string format and searches for it in a SQLite database.
 If it finds the IP Address in the database it will return a json response.
-The example response shows an AWS IP address found in the database.
+The example response shows an AWS IP address having been found in the database.

 ```
 {